peplin/pygatt/README.rst

 ------------

 -  Python 2.7
+-  BlueZ 5.42 or greater (with D-Bus) - required for the bluez backend only.
--  BlueZ 5.18 or greater (with gatttool) - required for the gatttool backend only.
+-  BlueZ 5.18 or greater (with deprecated gatttool) - required for the gatttool backend only.

    -  Tested on 5.18, 5.21, 5.35 and 5.43

--  GATTToolBackend requires Linux (i.e. not Windows compatible)
+-  GATTToolBackend and BluezBackend require Linux (i.e. not Windows compatible)

 Installation
 ------------